tytydraco/yessleep/out/In_The_Trunk_Of_A_Car.md

 Tears streamed down my cheeks and puddled onto the carpeted floor.
 I didn’t know what to do.
 I felt helpless.
 I cursed myself for not being more cautious.
 For wanting to go out tonight when I knew very well about the disappearances.
 My breathing became labored as very little oxygen was able to get through the rag.
 Against my better judgment, I began to hyperventilate.
 I couldn't stop, and worried that I just might pass out.

 And then I heard it.
-A sweet, almost violinic sound; the faint whine of a police siren from about twenty meters away.
+The sweet, almost violinlike sound of a police siren from about twenty meters away.
 At once my breathing controlled itself.
 Hope sprung from my chest.

 I felt the car slow and listened to the crunching of gravel as it pulled over to the side of the road.
 And then it stopped.
 The purr of the engine die and all became still.